You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Teratogenicity: Unlikely

-Siltuximab is not recommended for use in pregnancy unless the benefit clearly outweighs the risk.
-Adequate contraception should be used by both sexes during treatment, and for at least 3 months after the last dose.
+Siltuximab is not recommended for use in pregnancy.
+Adequate contraception should be used by patients and their partners during treatment, and for at least 3 months after the last dose.

 As siltuximab can cross the placenta, exposed infants may be at increasd risk of infection; caution is advised in the administration of live vaccines.